drifto-ml/drifto/docs/doc.md

 metadata, such as the particular page viewed for a 'page\_viewed' event. `transactions.parquet` stores all user purchases along with the total amount spent on the purchase.

 We now walk through the key code in `example.py`.
+See the main [README](../README.md) for the schemas of the tables that come out of each API call.

 ```python
 import drifto as dr